 On 12 April 2020, the Hon Dan Tehan MP, the Minister for Education and Senator the Hon Michaelia Cash, Minister for Employment, Skills, Small and Family Business, announced the Higher Education Relief Package.

-The package will support workers displaced by the COVID-19 crisis to upskill or retrain, and support universities and other higher education providers to continue teaching
+The package was implemented to support workers displaced by the COVID-19 crisis to upskill or retrain, and support universities and other higher education providers to continue teaching.